How should I score a Baker job interview?

 Establish minimum thresholds: overall score 3.5/5.0, technical skills minimum 3.5, production timing minimum 3.0, no category below 2.5.
 Use multi-source evaluation combining practical assessment, recipe knowledge, and production observation.

-Common misunderstanding: Setting unrealistic minimum thresholds that eliminate viable Baker candidates.
-Balance ideal technical skills with market availability - someone scoring 3.5 overall with strong development potential may succeed better than someone scoring higher without consistent technique or timing awareness.
+Some managers set unrealistic minimum thresholds that eliminate viable Baker candidates.
+Balance ideal technical skills with market availability - someone scoring 3.5 overall with strong development potential may succeed better than someone scoring higher without consistent technique.